Distance From Vancouver:

 is a good sign (seen attached to a tree in the middle of the photo)

-there, so take the right path.
+there, so take the path to the right.

 Mount Gardner Hike Bowen Island BC Canada